Darlington, County Durham

 Daniel Defoe visited Darlington in the 18th century and recorded that it possessed 'nothing remarkable but dirt'.

 Three large railway works developed.
 The first and perhaps most important was Darlington Works, which opened in 1863 and remained in operation until 1966.
-The town's role in railway history is commemorated by a modern sculture called 'Train', erected beside the A66, near the route of the original Stockton to Darlington line.
+The town's role in railway history is commemorated by a modern sculpture called 'Train', erected beside the A66, near the route of the original Stockton to Darlington line.
+The sculpture is best reached from the Morton Park industrial estate, behind Morrison's supermarket.

 Just a few miles away is the Roman site at Piercebridge.